Before the Mourning: Remembrance (2011–2013)

-Damned and Forsaken (2013-2014)
+Damned and Forsaken (2013–2014)

 Halfway through 2013, the band began work on their second EP, entitled Damned and Forsaken.
 At the end of July, the band released the title track via their ReverbNation page, followed by "Grim" in early August.
 In the week following, the ensemble then published "The Right to Die" as well as demo "Need to Bleed".

 In early 2014, the band performed on The Hell Pop Tour II with In This Moment, Butcher Babies, Devour the Day, and All Hail the Yeti.
 Following the tour, Stringfield and the ensemble parted ways.

-Etherial End (2014-2015)
+Etherial End (2014–2015)

 In June 2014, a lyric video was debuted for "Another Sleepless Night", with "Continuum" published via SoundCloud just over two months later.
 The ensemble, along with American rock band Malaki then visited the western United States for their "Pacific Rim Tour".

 To begin 2015, the group released the official music video for "Another Sleepless Night", directed by Kevin J. Custer.
 At the end of July 2015, the ensemble released "The Deception", the third tune from the album.
 The song is about an abnormal love triangle confounded by the deceptions used by all of the individuals involved.
-The band made the decision to open the album with "The Deception", as the "happy sounding intro is a complete 180 from the rest of the track" which "drops into a heavy driving groove which doesn’t let up".
+The band made the decision to open the album with "The Deception", as the "happy sounding intro is a complete 180 from the rest of the track" which "drops into a heavy driving groove which doesn't let up".

 In mid-August, a new song entitled "Honestly" was released via ArtistDirect.
 According to Ryan, the tune is "about that time in your life when you come to a crossroads", "that time when you can either keep on living the way you've been living, or make the choice to be something better".
 The singer goes on to say that "even then, you still struggle with your inner demons who try and convince you that you've made the wrong choice".

 In late July, the group announced that their debut full-length album entitled Etherial End would be available on August 21, 2015.
 Co-produced by Logan Mader, the work was released via Street Smart Recordings.
 From August until September 2015, the ensemble toured with Fear Factory, Once Human, and Chicago rock band The Bloodline.

 On November 7, 2015, it was announced that Ryan and the band had parted ways.
 Seventeen days later, on November 24, 2015, it was announced that the ensemble had permanently split up.

-Post breakup (2015-present)
+Post-breakup (2015–present)

-Guitarist Christopher Cussell performs with bands Corrosion and Forty Winters.
+Lead guitarist CJ Cussell performs with bands Corrosion and Forty Winters.
 Phil Gonyea returned to his old ensemble Instinct of Aggression.
 Bassist Paul McBride has continued to perform in Florida rock band The Killing Hours.
 Lead vocalist Adam Ryan started three new musical projects, A Callous Confession, Valor & Vengeance and Alphamega.